 “Where’s your sense of adventure?”

 “If we rob another SUV, we have only a few hours until Calderon knows something is wrong.
 If we break into the warehouse, even presuming we can, how do we know there is enough cash inside to justify the risk?”

 Ellen, “It’s sounding like we tap a delivery and get what we get.
 Calderon is better insulated than Abd al Razik was in Atlanta.”

 Mani, “How’s he stay in business so long?
-We find out, doesn’t the DEA, or the locals?”
+We find out, why doesn’t the DEA, or the locals?”

 Katya, “Everybody gets paid.
 He turns in a competitor now and then, or even one of his own dealers.
 It is nothing to him, dealers are interchangeable.
-They get an arrest, leave him alone.”
+Cops get an arrest, leave him alone.”

 “Geez, if you can’t trust your cartel, who’s left?”